romacas01/strideupcodingtest/README.md

 This is a very simple application that retrieves the information about parks from the National Park Service

-*How to install and run the application*
+**How to install and run the application**

-1- Fetch the project into your local environment;
+- Fetch the project into your local environment
-2- Import the project to any IDE of your preference;
+- Import the project to any IDE of your preference
-3- Run the CodingexerciseApplication.java class
+- Run the CodingexerciseApplication.java class

 How did you decide which technologies to use as part of your solution?